 The composition of the System's wastewater customers is predominantly residential.
-Commercial and industrial customers comprised approximately 6.8% of the 61,370 average customers in the fiscal year ended September 30, 2011, and residential customers were the source of 70.3% of all the wastewater system's revenues in the fiscal year ended September 30, 2011.
+Commercial and industrial customers comprised approximately 6.8% of the 63,501 average customers in the fiscal year ending September 30, 2014, and residential customers were the source of 68.4% of all the wastewater system's revenues in the fiscal year ending September 30, 2014.

 In 2011, the System executed an agreement with the City of Waldo, Florida ("Waldo") to provide Waldo with wastewater service on a wholesale basis.
 Waldo currently provides wastewater service to approximately 850 of its residents.
-However, Waldo's existing water reclamation facility cannot meet required environmental permit limits.
-Waldo will construct a lift station and force main which will collect Waldo's raw wastewater and discharge it to one of the System's existing lift stations.
-Waldo has secured the required funding for the project.
-The facilities will provide adequate capacity for Waldo to more than double its service population with future growth, which will in turn result in more revenue opportunities for the System.
-The project is under design at this time and construction is expected to be completed by 2013.
+However, Waldo's water reclamation facility could not meet required environmental permit limits.
+Waldo constructed a lift station and force main which collects Waldo's raw wastewater and discharges it to one of the System's existing lift stations.
+The facilities provide adequate capacity for Waldo to more than double its service population with future growth, which will in turn result in more revenue opportunities for the System.